 In the mid-1720s, Defoe returned to writing editorial pieces, focusing on such subjects as morality, politics and the breakdown of social order in England.
 Some of his later works include “Everybody’s Business is Nobody’s Business.”
 (1725)

-Also read our current issue featuring poetry and prose about Science … or Music … or Both.
+In the meantime, read our current issue featuring poetry and prose about Science … or Music … or Both.
 String Theory, anyone?
 Our writers serenade with science, or illuminate the cosmos with music.
-We are also working on our five-year print anthology set for 2017.
+We are also working on our print anthology set for 2017.
 Stay tuned for details.
 Overall we look for engaging prose up to 4,000 words.
 Up to three poems.
 Submissions must be at least 75 percent factual.
 To learn more about our philosophy and aesthetic, peruse our writers’ work and check out the essay “3QR: Free to Pass” in About 3QR.

 Short pieces welcome.
 Prose double-spaced.
 Submit online to email@example.com.
 Be sure to attach as a Word or similar doc., and include your email address.
 If you have not heard from us within four months, assume that we are unable to publish your work at this time.
 We consider simultaneous submissions; please advise promptly if your piece is accepted elsewhere.